lee-lindley/PdfGen/README.md

 Create an attractive report from a SQL query with capabilities similar to those available in sqlplus report generator, but with control over fonts, margins, page size, and orientation.
+(See *samples* directory for PDF files it produced.)

 The package is built on *as_pdf3* by Anton Scheffer which is included in this repository.
 Everything you need to deploy it is here.